 2 The (higher) systolic pressure arises when the heart contracts and pumps the blood into the ship.
 The (lower) diastolic pressure results when the heart expands again to refill with blood.

 3 In healthy people, the pressure reacts flexibly to the requirements of the body through increased cardiac output and narrow or wide positioning of the resistance vessels.
-Thus, a sufficient circulation is always guaranteed, such as during physical activity.
+Thus, sufficient circulation is always guaranteed, such as during physical activity.
 More on blood pressure regulation at the bottom.

 4 The blood pressure is not a constant size, daily fluctuations are normal.
 During the night, the blood pressure drops.
 The differences between people with normal and increased stress, especially in the average values during the day and at night (see “hypertension: diagnosis).”